Console Pianos vs. Upright Pianos: Which is Better for You?

 Console piano

-Keep in mind that while consoles may be appealing for these very qualities, it is paramount to understand that money spent on a taller instrument will be worth the time investment for the beginner who actually spends the time to play the instrument, and understanding how we are told that consoles “save space” as opposed to taller “uprights” is more misleading than true when you think about how much space a variety of vertical pianos really takes up in a home.
+Keep in mind that while consoles may be appealing for budget/space qualities, it's important to understand that spending money on a taller instrument will be worth the time investment for the beginner (who actually spends the time to play the instrument).

-Consoles are some of the smallest upright pianos in the world other than spinet pianos.
+Consoles are some of the smallest upright pianos in the world (other than spinets).

-Shorter strings and a smaller soundboard on a console piano create a lighter, brighter tone that is suitable for basic home use.
+Console have shorter strings and a smaller soundboard which create a lighter, brighter tone that is unsuitable, outside of basic home use.

-These instruments have a smaller soundboard and shorter strings which make them unappealing and uninspiring in comparison with Studio Uprights.
+These instruments have a smaller soundboard and shorter strings which make them less appealing and less inspiring when compared to Studio Uprights.

 What’s the size and dimensions of a Console Piano?